isabella232/rtos-docs-pr.it-it/rtos-docs/netx/chapter4.md

 ## <a name="nx_rarp_enable"></a>nx_rarp_enable

-Abilita il protocollo RARP (Reverse Address Resolution Protocol)
+Abilitare RARP (Reverse Address Resolution Protocol)

 ### <a name="prototype"></a>Prototipo